OpenBioLink/OpenBioLink/README.md

 |   TransR (Baseline)   |    0.0639     |   0.0096     | (under review)      | [Code](https://github.com/OpenBioLink/OpenBioLink/tree/master/src/openBioLink/evaluation)     |

-To also be able to analyze the effect of the data quality as well as the directionality of the evaluation graph other settings of OpenBioLink2020 are provided, in directed and undirected setting, with and without quality cutoff.
+To allow anayzing the effect of data quality as well as the directionality of the evaluation graph, other variants of OpenBioLink2020 are provided, in directed and undirected setting, with and without quality cutoff.

 * [OpenBioLink2020: directed, high quality](https://samwald.info/res/OpenBioLink_2020/HQ_DIR.zip) (default dataset)